vetta-powerplatform/julie/FAQ/CCI.md

 ## Can you search for files on-premises?

 Yes.
 You can search on-premises [SharePoint](http://sharepoint.com/) files if you have a hybrid deployment of SharePoint.

+## Can I search across federated organizations?

+No.

+## Where can I get info about Office 365 security, compliance, and privacy?

+Details can be found on the [Trust Center pages for Office 365](https://www.microsoft.com/TrustCenter/CloudServices/office365/default.aspx).